M Idioms

 make cracks (about someone or something)

-- ridicule or make jokes about someone or something
+- to ridicule or make jokes about someone or something

 The radio announcer made cracks about the famous athlete during the interview.